 Not everyone in corporate America has the power to dismantle systems of oppression and structural inequality on a societal level.
-But everyone has the power to be empathic, model vulnerability, disrupt their implicit biases, and challenge microaggressions.
+But everyone has the power to be empathic, model vulnerability, disrupt their biases, and challenge microaggressions.
 And most importantly, everyone has the power to listen to the needs of marginalized and disfavored people and respond with kindness.

 Allyship is one's lifelong commitment to learning, reflecting on, and activating their power and privilege to transform oppressive systems, empower voices, and center the lived experiences of marginalized people for the realization of equision.